Tag: African climate policy

 African Diplomats and Russia Seek Strategic Climate Alliance

-In February, Ali Mohamed, the (then) chair of the African Group of Negotiators met with senior Russian representatives to discuss climate matters, ending in agreement on a joint work plan.
+In February, Ali Mohamed, the special Climate Envoy of the President of Kenya and the (then) chair of the African Group of Negotiators met with senior Russian representatives to discuss climate matters, ending in agreement on a joint work plan.
 A long history of collaboration between the regions, dwindling climate finance from the West and a push by Russia for African critical minerals, may see more strategic climate alliances between the two regions.

 Climate Induced Migration In Africa: How Can The Law Enable Free Movement